 “Our Safeway Gannet 3D motion-compensated access system was developed in response to evolving requirements for fast, safe and efficient walk-to-work systems such as those being sought by Equinor and its partners for the massive offshore windfarms they plan to build on Dogger Bank,” added Wijnand van Aalst, CEO of Safeway.
 “Vessel and gangway must be able to connect and transfer personnel and equipment in a significant wave height of 3.5 m Hs, while the SOV must also be more compact than those built to date for services in the North Sea.”

 With a length of only 64m the MP625 is around 20m smaller than SOVs built to date.
 In addition the vessel will be equipped with three strong diesel engines each of them being coupled with two electric engines offering a hybrid solution and a total output power of 4.4 MW.
 By equipping the SOV with lithium batteries, the vessel will be capable of remaining in DP for up to 12 hours in silent mode.
 All these solutions imply avery low fuel consumption.

 By offering the international offshore wind market this intelligent and futureproof SOV/access system concept, Marcelo Penna Engineering and Safeway aim to support wind farm developers in the realisation of projects that contribute to the transition to renewable energy.

-Would you like a real-life demostration of one of our Gangways?
-Part of our commissioning is performed on our wave simulator platform at out testsite.
-When installed on the WSP, we can give a demo of the gangway’s functionality.book a product demo
+Would you like a real-life demonstration of one of our Gangways?
+Part of our commissioning is performed on our wave simulator platform at out test site.
+When installed on the WSP, we can give a demo of the tools functionality.book a product demo

 To facilitate a fast and efficient proposal scheme, we've created an assessment tool to quickly define your walk-to-work requirements.
 Fill in the online form and we will swiftly respond and prepare a customised offer for you.go to assessment